tangledbytes/nodejs-snowflake/README.md

 The main id generation function is written in C++ using N-API which makes the process of id generation extremely fast.
 The usage of C++ for id generation also guaratees that the generated number will be of size 64 bits.

+### NOTE
+The ID generator produces faster ids if the return type is bigint, but this option is disabled by default to the
+time javascript bigint to string conversion will take.
+This conversion is thus by default handled by C++ internally.

 ## How to install

 ```